Skip to main content

 Who started National Save the Elephant Day?

-Is National Save the Elephant Day always on April 16?
+Is National Save the Elephant Day an official holiday?

 Share: